luna404/HeRAMS-UserManual/UserGuide_en.md

 4. If you would like to discard your edits, click the <img src="/media/images/bt_new_record_en.png" height="20" align="top" alt='exit'></img>  button
 ### Updating a Record
 If HeRAMS is used as a monitoring tool, you can update the record without loosing the records history.
-<br>***Please note that the ability to update records is not enabled in all projects.
+<br>:exclamation:***Please note that the ability to update records is not enabled in all projects.
 Contact your system administrator for further information.***

 1. To update the status of a MoDS, use the <img src="/media/images/icon_update.png" height="20" align="top" alt='exit'></img>  button to open the record.
 2. Use the two button on the buttom right side to move to the next page of the questionnaire or return to the previous page.
 You can also use the navigation pane on the left to access a specfic section of the questionnaire.